replane-dev/replane-javascript/packages/sdk/README.md

 const replane = await createReplaneClient<Configs>({
   sdkKey: process.env.REPLANE_SDK_KEY!,
   baseUrl: "https://replane.my-host.com",
-  fallbacks: {
+  defaults: {
     "feature-flag": false, // Use false if fetch fails "max-connections": 10, // Use 10 if fetch fails "timeout-ms": 5000, // Use 5s if fetch fails
   },
 });

-// If the initial fetch fails, fallback values are used
+// If the initial fetch fails or times out, default values are used
-// Once the configs client connects, it will receive realtime updates const maxConnections = replane.get("max-connections"); // 10 (or real value)
+// Once the client connects, it will receive realtime updates const maxConnections = replane.get("max-connections"); // 10 (or real value)
 ```